 \section{Implementation}

-We implemented canonical runtime optimizations for LLM inference in our system based on vLLM.
-Specifically, we implemented: 1) \textit{input tensor compaction}, which allows verifying different token lengths for queries in the same batch without padding; 2) \textit{data-parallel drafting}, in which multiple GPUs used for the target model's tensor-parallel verification are also fully utilized for drafting and speculative verification \sk{as illustrated in Figure\,\ref{fig:impl}(a)}; and 3) \textit{CUDA graph execution}, to minimize kernel launch overhead.
-While implementing the last one, we fixed a bug in \sk{FlashInfer}\xxx{\cite{ye2025flashinfer}} that caused incorrect \sk{KV-cache value} scores when used with CUDA graph capture and padded inputs.
+We implemented standard LLM inference optimizations in our vLLM-based system, including input tensor compaction (to avoid padding for variable-length verification), data-parallel drafting (reusing multiple GPUs allocated for tensor-parallel verification for drafting), and CUDA graph execution (to reduce kernel launch overhead; applied to all baselines -- SD, SV, and other SD variants).
+In doing so, we also fixed a FlashInfer bug that miscomputed attention scores when CUDA graph capture was used with padded inputs\,\cite{ye2025flashinfer}.

-We further optimize performance by overlapping the target model's verification with the drafting and speculative verification of the next iteration, \xxx{as illustrated in Figure\,\ref{fig:impl}(b).} To enable this, we run the target and draft/companion models in separate processes using Nvidia’s Multi-Process Service (MPS), which allows them to share GPU resources.
-We configure MPS so that the draft/companion model uses a small fraction of the resources (\sk{30\%} by default), while the target model uses the remainder -- or optionally all resources.
-Since this optimization involves running two micro-batches concurrently, we dynamically monitor the memory overhead of maintaining their contexts and adjust batch sizes accordingly.
-To accurately profile verification overhead, we measure it while the draft/companion models are running to capture interference effects, which remain consistent as their workload sizes (i.e., the number of tokens processed by the draft and companion models) are constant.
+We further optimize performance by overlapping the target model's verification with the drafting and speculative verification of the next iteration.
+To enable this, we run the target and draft/companion models in separate processes using NVIDIA’s Multi-Process Service (MPS), which allows them to share GPU resources.
+We configure MPS so that the draft/companion uses a small fraction (30\%) of the resources, while the target uses the remainder -- or optionally all resources.
+Since this optimization involves running two micro-batches concurrently, we monitor the memory overhead of maintaining their contexts and adjust batch sizes accordingly.
+To accurately profile verification overhead, we measure it while the draft/companion are running to capture interference effects, which remain consistent as their workload sizes (i.e., the number of tokens processed by the draft and companion models) are constant.